haraka/haraka-plugin-geoip/README.md

 This calculation requires a 'from' IP address.
 This will typically be the public IP of your mail server.
-If Haraka is bound to a private IP, net\_utils will attempt to determine your public IP.
+If Haraka is bound to a private IP, net\_utils will attempt to determine your public IP using STUN.
 If that doesn't work, edit config/smtp.ini and set `public_ip`.

-- show\_city
+- show.city

 show city data in logs and headers.
 City data is less accurate than country.

-- show\_region in logs and headers.
+- show.region in logs and headers.
 Regional data are US states, Canadian provinces and such.

 Set a connection result to true if the distance exceeds this many kilometers.